 - Clinical Research

-Note: There are more studies and reports coming out that Type 2 Diabetes is reversible, and more doctors are admitting as such.
+Note: There are more studies and reports coming out and more alternative medicine strategies that support the belief that Type 2 Diabetes is reversible.
+In addition, more doctors are admitting that Type 2 diabetes is reversible.

 In medicine, pathology is the study and diagnosis of disease.
 The related scientific study of disease processes is called "general pathology."
 Medical pathology is divided into two main branches, anatomical pathology and clinical pathology.
 Medical pathologists work through examination of organs, tissues, bodily fluids, and whole bodies (autopsies).